Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 - cf. [Interviewing is broken] & [We Hire the Best, Just Like Everyone Else] : "Bring them in for a few days, see if they can set up the dev environment, assign them some bugs nobody else wants to fix, have them meet everyone. - Pay them. - Decide if you want to keep paying them."
 - [Foursquare](http://engineering.foursquare.com/2016/04/04/improving-our-engineering-interview-process/) :
 > "We forgo technical phone interviews whenever possible.
 They’re typically unpleasant for everyone involved and we felt like the environment of a phone screen wasn’t conducive to learning about a candidate’s abilities comprehensively.
 Instead we give out a take-home exercise that takes about three hours."
+- clearly define your interview process:
+    - screening for **potential** or **experience** ?
+    - what methodology to use ? what answers are you looking for ?